DSCD-Nav: Dual-Stance Cooperative Debate for Object Navigation: Introduction

 \section{Introduction}

-Indoor service robots rely on robust navigation to reach target locations and support object-centric tasks.
-In zero-shot object navigation, an embodied agent must move from a random start to a target object in an unseen scene using only egocentric observations, without prior maps or task-specific training \citep{batra2020objectnavrevisitedevaluationembodied}.
-With only partial views and an object-level goal (\textit{e.g.}, a category or short text query), the agent must interpret observations, explore for informative viewpoints, and make long-horizon decisions under incomplete evidence.
-This setting calls for a robust execution strategy for goal-directed, long-horizon movement.
+Indoor service robots require robust navigation to reach target objects in complex environments.
+In zero-shot object navigation, an embodied agent must reach an unseen target using only egocentric observations, without prior maps or task-specific training.
+Given only partial views and an object-level goal, the agent must interpret observations, explore informative viewpoints, and make long-horizon decisions under incomplete evidence.

 Existing indoor navigation systems typically evolve from explicit mapping-and-planning pipelines to foundation-model-driven decision makers.
-Early approaches build structured spatial representations, including globally consistent topological graphs, semantic maps, or online occupancy grids, to support downstream planning and control \citep{11128393,Jiang_2025,zhang-etal-2025-mapnav,NEURIPS2024_098491b3}.
+Early approaches build structured spatial representations, including globally consistent topological graphs, semantic maps, or online occupancy grids, to support downstream planning and control ~\cite{11128393,Jiang_2025,zhang-etal-2025-mapnav,NEURIPS2024_098491b3}.
 When geometry and semantics are reliable, these map-centric pipelines can select waypoints efficiently and generate stable executable paths.
-More recently, to reduce reliance on precise maps and large-scale task training, LLMs and VLMs have been incorporated into navigation systems to enhance scene understanding and goal grounding \citep{11246127,goetting2024endtoendnavigationvisionlanguage,long2024instructnav}.
-For example, an LLM can translate a goal or instruction into semantic sub-goals, while a VLM can directly score candidate directions or views from the current observation, enabling strong zero-shot behaviors \citep{nasiriany2024pivot,rajabi2025travel}.
+More recently, to reduce reliance on precise maps and large-scale task training, LLMs and VLMs have been incorporated into navigation systems to enhance scene understanding and goal grounding ~\cite{goetting2024endtoendnavigationvisionlanguage,long2024instructnav}.
+For example, an LLM can translate a goal or instruction into semantic sub-goals, while a VLM can directly score candidate directions or views from the current observation, enabling strong zero-shot behaviors ~\cite{nasiriany2024pivot}.